lamnhan066/features_tour/README.md

         ),
     ),

+    /// Config for the done button.
+This button will be shown on the last introduction.
+    doneConfig: DoneConfig.copyWith(
+        // Use the default `Elevated` button with this text.
+        text: 'DONE',

+        // Create your own button.
+        child: (onPressed) => ElevatedButton(
+            onPressed: onPressed,
+            child: Text('DONE'),
+        ),
+    ),

     /// Config for the pre-dialog, it will show before the tours to ask the permission.
     predialogConfig: PredialogConfig.copyWith(
       enabled: true,